Skip to main content

-and emotional problems and how to deal with these.
-This article
+Psychology has, until recently, tended to focus on psychological and emotional problems and how to deal with these.
+This article identifies the key schools of thought, whose philosophies are often diametrically opposed.

 Getting caught in the problem cycle